 An Australian/US dual citizen who is an Australian tax resident is employed by a multinational company, and received a US Economic Impact Payment.
 The US Tax Accountant advised that it doesn’t need to be reported as taxable income in Australia.
 It is very common that dual citizens receive income from their country of origin whilst living in Australia permanently.
 Often, we can address the tax treaty between these two (2) countries to determine which country has taxing rights to this income.
 Frequently it is the country of tax residency.

-Taxably is a value-driven firm supporting organisations and professionals with business in Australia, UK, Netherlands, Ireland, US and Canada.
+Taxably is a value-driven firm supporting organisations and professionals with business in Australia, UK, Netherlands, New Zealand, US and Canada.
 The firm is based in Melbourne and has a global network of professional partners.

 Taxably and its network partners are appropriately certified to provide accounting, tax and business advisory services in their respective jurisdictions.